 Mix of uses

 This mixing of housing with other uses can be demonstrated in an exemplary manner with plot 70.
 Here, four different residential projects come together in a very confined space: a cooperative rental apartment building, privately financed rental apartments, privately financed condominiums, and a social housing project to promote inclusion.
-The street level areas are home to two daycare centers, community spaces for residents, a social service facility, a three-star restaurant, an Asian snack bar, a bakery, and an organ retailer.
+The ground floor areas are home to two kindergartens, community spaces for residents, a social service facility, a three-star restaurant, an Asian snack bar, a bakery, and an organ retailer.
 In addition, two medical practices are located in the development block.
 This small-scale mix promotes varied architecture and creates the functional conditions for balanced social development.

 With around 45,000 jobs, HafenCity is also an important business location for the entire metropolitan region.
 Large corporate headquarters and branch offices have been given an attractive, inner-city location in HafenCity.
 These include the well-known Hamburg media company "Der Spiegel" at Ericusspitze and the Gruner + Jahr publishing house under construction at Lohsepark.
 The maritime sector includes the companies Kühne + Nagel, COSCO SHIPPING Lines, the shipping company Eukor and DNV-GL, a merger of the traditional Hamburg company Germanischer Lloyd with a Norwegian company.
 Other large companies include Gebr.
 Heinemann, Marquard & Bahls, the BUSS Group, Engel & Völkers and soon New Work (formerly XING).
 With Greenpeace, the Loki Schmidt Foundation and the energy company Enerparc, there is also a special sustainability connection in HafenCity's entrepreneurial community.

-Start-ups, small companies with high growth potential and coworking providers are also increasingly discovering the urban qualities of HafenCity.
-The Finhaven fintech hub has been created in the Campustower and, with the Blockchance Campus, Hamburg's has gained its first coworking space for blockchain technology.
-The Foodlab in Watermark Tower is a globally unique coworking space for founders from the food scene.
-The EDGE HafenCity office building is a fully digitalized office building that structures and supports the creative appeal of coworking through digital tools.
+Start-ups, small companies with high growth potential and co-working providers are also increasingly discovering the urban qualities of HafenCity.
+The Finhaven fintech hub has been created in the Campustower and, with the Blockchance Campus, Hamburg has gained its first co-working space for blockchain technology.
+The Foodlab in Watermark Tower is a globally unique co-working space for founders from the food scene.
+The EDGE HafenCity office building is a fully digitalized office building that structures and supports the creative appeal of co-working through digital tools.

 Knowledge and education